Loved and decried, El Salvador’s populist leader is defiant

 While elections in El Salvador have been considered free, critics of Bukele say the country can no longer be described as a functioning democracy.

-On Feb.
+The last straw came Feb.
 9, 2020.
 Bukele had been locked in battle with the opposition-controlled congress.
 He wanted lawmakers to approve funding for a security plan to control gangs, but they had refused to convene for a vote, saying they wanted more information.